tomgagnier/public/README.md

 Tom Gagnier
 ===========

-These are public works of Tome Gagnier meant to serve as an example of work.
+These are public works of Tom Gagnier meant to serve as an examples of his work.
 Feel free to use as you wish.

 The /scripts directory contains usefull shell scripts I use in my day to day developement activities.